Lashio University

 Lashio University (လားရှိုးတက္ကသိုလ်) is a public liberal arts university located in Lashio, Myanmar.
-Formerly an affiliate of Mandalay University.
-The university offers bachelor's degree programs in common liberal arts, sciences and law disciplines.
+Formerly an affiliate of Mandalay University, it offers bachelor's degree programs in common liberal arts, sciences and law disciplines.

 History

-Lashio University was first established as Shan State Regional College (Lashio) on 19 January 1978 by the joint efforts of state and the local people.
-On 1 April 1980, it was transferred by the Ministry of Education and re-established and affiliated with Mandalay University.On 7 July 1999, it was promoted as the Lashio Degree College and it became Lashio University on 20 January 2007.
+Lashio University was first established as Shan State Regional College (Lashio) on 19 January 1978 by the joint efforts of the state and local people.
+On 1 April 1980, it was transferred by the Ministry of Education and re-established, now affiliated with Mandalay University.
+On 7 July 1999, it was rebranded as the Lashio Degree College, until it became Lashio University on 20 January 2007.

+In late 2023, due to instability arising from the ongoing Myanmar civil war, Lashio University ceased operations and educational authorities instructed students to transfer to other institutions in nearby communities.
+In July 2024, several Lashio University buildings were severely damaged during the Battle of Lashio.

+Lashio University remained closed during the occupation of Lashio by the Myanmar National Democratic Alliance Army (MNDAA).
+In April 2025, Lashio University again returned to the control of the State Administration Council, Myanmar's military junta, after the retreat of the MNDAA from the city.
+Despite concerns about student safety and damage to Lashio University's campus, classes resumed at Lashio University in November 2025.

+Research Areas

+A principal venue for Lashio University's published research outputs is the Lashio University Research Journal.
+A bibliometric analysis of the publications in this journal from 2009 through 2020 found that the most common subject of publications was physics.
+The full range of publication subjects is as follows: